RafaySystems/getstarted/terraform/pas_terraform/README.md

 artifacts/credentials/config.json
 ```

-- Update tfvars file with following variables.
+- Update tfvars file with the following variables.
 Please review other variables and update as required.
 ```
 terraform.tfvars